ArthurOuaknine/arthurouaknine.github.io/_pages/about.md

 ======

 <div style="text-align: justify">
-I am a postdoctoral researcher fellow at <a href="https://www.mcgill.ca/" target="_blank">McGill University</a> and <a href="https://mila.quebec/" target="_blank">Mila</a> (Quebec Artificial Intelligence Institute), in collaboration with <a href="https://davidrolnick.com/" target="_blank">Prof. David Rolnick</a>.
+I am a postdoctoral researcher fellow at <a href="https://www.mcgill.ca/" target="_blank">McGill University</a> and <a href="https://mila.quebec/" target="_blank">Mila</a> (Quebec Artificial Intelligence Institute), in collaboration with <a href="https://davidrolnick.com/" target="_blank">Prof. David Rolnick</a> and <a href="https://bio.umontreal.ca/repertoire-departement/professeurs/professeur/in/in18974/sg/Etienne%20Lalibert%C3%A9/}" target="_blank">Prof. Etienne Laliberté</a>.
 My research projects are focused on multi-modal and multi-task deep learning for remote sensing applied to forest monitoring.
 I am co-founder and chief technical officer (CTO) of <a href="https://rubisco.ai/" target="_blank">Rubisco AI</a>, a Mila startup that aims to monitor forest restoration projects.
-I am also a core team member of <a href="https://www.climatechange.ai/" target="_blank">Climate Change AI</a> where I lead the webinar team, co-led the organization of the CCAI workshop at <a href="https://www.climatechange.ai/events/iclr2024" target="_blank">ICLR 2024</a> and co-organized the CCAI workshop at <a href="https://www.climatechange.ai/events/neurips2024" target="_blank">NeurIPS 2024</a>.
+I was also a core team member of <a href="https://www.climatechange.ai/" target="_blank">Climate Change AI</a> where I lead the webinar team, co-led the organization of the CCAI workshop at <a href="https://www.climatechange.ai/events/iclr2024" target="_blank">ICLR 2024</a> and co-organized the CCAI workshop at <a href="https://www.climatechange.ai/events/neurips2024" target="_blank">NeurIPS 2024</a>.
 </div>
 <br>